heroku/heroku-buildpack-ruby/README.md

     heroku config:add BUILDPACK_URL=http://github.com/mattmanning/heroku-buildpack-ruby-jekyll.git

-Create a Ruby webapp with dependencies managed by [Bundler](http://gembundler.com/) and a Jekyll site.
+Create a Ruby web app with dependencies managed by [Bundler](http://gembundler.com/) and a Jekyll site.
 [Heroku-Jekyll-Hello-World](https://github.com/burkemw3/Heroku-Jekyll-Hello-World) can be used as a sample starter.

 Push to heroku